AtsukoRuo/note/框架 & 中间件/CUDA/CUDA.md

 CUDA programming is especially well-suited to address problems that can be expressed as dataparallel computations.

-The fi rst step in designing a data parallel program is to partition data across threads, with each thread working on a portion of the data.
+The first step in designing a data parallel program is to partition data across threads, with each thread working on a portion of the data.
 In general, there are two approaches to partitioning data:

 - **block partitioning** ：Each thread takes one portion of the data, usually an equal portion of the data.
 - **cyclic partitioning**：Each thread takes more than one portion of the data.